ghcjs/ghcjs/README.markdown

 $ ./utils/makePackages.sh
 ```

+If you are building on macOS, you will need the gnu version of tar.
+You can install this with `brew install gnu-tar`, which makes it accessible at `gtar`.
+The `./utils/makePackages.sh` will automatically pick up on this.

 #### building the compiler

 GHCJS depends on a few "local" packages in the source tree.
 You can use